ynloultratech/graphql-bundle/doc/content/07_Advanced/01_Bundle_Configuration.md

                 # Configure custom service to use as authentication provider
                 custom:               null
-    definitions:
-        plugins:
     pagination:

         # Maximum limit allowed for all paginations
         limit:                100

     # Group GraphQL schema using namespaced schemas.
     # On large schemas is  helpful to keep schemas grouped by bundle and node
     namespaces:
         enabled:              false

         # Group each bundle into a separate schema definition
         bundles:
             enabled:              true

             # The following suffix will be used for bundle query groups
             query_suffix:         BundleQuery

             # The following suffix will be used for bundle mutation groups
             mutation_suffix:      BundleMutation

             # The following bundles will be ignore for grouping, all definitions will be placed in the root query or mutation
             ignore:

                 # Default:
                 - AppBundle

             # Define aliases for bundles to set definitions inside other desired bundle name.
             # Can be used to group multiple bundles or publish a bundle with a different name
             aliases:              # Example: SecurityBundle: AppBundle

                 # Prototype
                 name:                 ~

         # Group queries and mutations of the same node into a node specific schema definition.
         nodes:
             enabled:              true

             # The following suffix will be used to create the name for queries to the same node
             query_suffix:         Query

             # The following suffix will be used to create the name for mutations to the same node
             mutation_suffix:      Mutation

             # The following nodes will be ignore for grouping, all definitions will be placed in the root query or mutation
             ignore:

                 # Default:
                 - Node

             # Define aliases for nodes to set definitions inside other desired node name.
             # Can be used to group multiple nodes or publish a node with a different group name
             aliases:              # Example: InvoiceItem: Invoice

                 # Prototype
                 name:                 ~
     security:
         enabled:              false
         validation_rules: